-During the Amsterdam Light Festival, which takes place in December and early January, the canals of Amsterdam are illuminated by the best light artists from Holland and abroad.
-You can expect breathtaking light sculptures and fantastic illuminated illustrations in the historic city center of Amsterdam.
-Here are the exact dates for the 2024/2025 Festival of Lights.
+During the Amsterdam Light Festival, which takes place from late November to mid-January, Amsterdam’s canals are illuminated by the best light artists from the Netherlands and abroad.
+Breathtaking light sculptures and fantastic light illustrations await you in Amsterdam’s historic city center.
+Here are the exact dates for the 2025 / 2026 Light Festival.

 You can also find the appropriate boat tours a little further down, but if you want, you can reserve one of the coveted tickets for the departures from Centraal Station or from Oosterdock, which is not far away, the latter also including drinks.
 There is also a warm blanket and a hot drink for the Amsterdam Light Festival canal cruise in an open boat!

-It starts from the beginning of dusk at 17:00 until the darkness of night at 22:00.
-The only exception is New Year’s Eve, when the lights only shine until 20:00.
-Every year, the city center of Amsterdam is illuminated by dozens of innovative and high-quality light art installations by (inter)national artists during the Amsterdam Festival of Lights.
+It starts at dusk at 5 p.m. and continues into the darkness of night at 10 p.m.
+The only exception is New Year’s Eve, when the lights are only on until 8 p.m.
+Every year, dozens of innovative and high-quality light art installations by (inter)national artists illuminate Amsterdam’s city center during the Amsterdam Light Festival.

-Since 2012, the festival has produced more than 270 artworks and developed into one of Europe’s most critical light art festivals.
-After the festival, some works created especially for Amsterdam became part of a permanent collection that traveled worldwide.
+Since 2012, the festival has produced more than 270 artworks and has become one of the most important light art festivals in Europe.
+After the festival, some of the works created especially for Amsterdam will become part of a permanent collection that will travel around the world.

-Tickets should be booked well in advance.
-Popular dates and times are booked up quickly!
+Tickets should be reserved early.
+Popular dates and times are quickly booked up!

 What is the Festival of Lights in Amsterdam?

-The annual Amsterdam Light Festival illuminates the city with brilliant light artworks during winter.
-Every year, hundreds of ideas are submitted by designers, architects, and artists worldwide.
-A selection committee usually chooses around 20 works of art to form the festival’s installations.
-In previous years, works by prominent artists such as Ai Weiwei and Nicole Banowetz have been displayed.
+During the winter months, the annual Amsterdam Light Festival illuminates the city with brilliant light artworks.
+Every year, hundreds of ideas are submitted by designers, architects, and artists from around the world.
+A selection committee usually chooses around 20 artworks to form the festival’s installations.
+In recent years, works by prominent artists such as Ai Weiwei and Nicole Banowetz have been on display.

-The Amsterdam Light Festival takes place in winter, usually from the end of November to the end of January, when the long nights provide an ideal backdrop for the illuminated works of art.
-In 2023, as already mentioned, the Amsterdam Light Festival will take place from 24 November 2024 to 19 January 2025.
-The route varies from year to year, but so far the festival has always taken place within the ring of canals, with dazzling performances along the canals in the city centre and around the Amstel.
+The Amsterdam Light Festival takes place in winter, usually from late November to late January, when the long nights provide the perfect backdrop for the glowing artworks.
+In 2025, as mentioned above, the Amsterdam Light Festival will take place from November 27, 2025, to January 18, 2026.
+The route varies from year to year, but so far the festival has always taken place within the canal ring, with dazzling displays along the canals in the city center and around the Amstel River.

 Winter card for the festival of lights by Tiqets

-The Winter Digital Pass is an offer for a unique experience in Amsterdam.
-Winter fun in Amsterdam’s winter paradise at the Amsterdam RAI, the city’s exhibition and congress center in Amsterdam-Zuid.
-In the evening, participate in the Festival of Lights and take a boat trip through the illuminated Amsterdam.
-This combination is a ticket offer that includes even more extras.
+The Winter Digital Pass is an offer for a special experience in Amsterdam.
+Enjoy winter fun in Amsterdam’s winter wonderland at the RAI, the city’s exhibition and conference center in Amsterdam-Zuid.
+In the evening, take part in the light festival on a boat tour through fantastically illuminated Amsterdam.
+This combination is an offer from Tiqets that includes even more extras.

-All details about this digital pass, including a discount code for further bookings, can be found on the provider’s website.
-Family fun in winter!
+All details about this digital pass, which also includes a discount code for further bookings, can be found on the provider’s website.
+Winter fun for the whole family!

 Book Amsterdam Winter Card online

-📍 How to get to Winter paradise: Europaplein 22, 1078 GZ, Amsterdam, Metro 52, tram line 4 and bus line 62, bus stop Europaplein/RAI, parking on site.
+📍 How to get to the winter wonderland: Europaplein 22, 1078 GZ, Amsterdam, Metro 52, tram line 4, and bus line 62.
+Get off at Europaplein/RAI, parking available on site.

 What can you discover at the Amsterdam Light Festival?

-✅ The advantage of the boats is that you can see a lot without walking for kilometers or freezing in the cold.
-However, the glass windows of the boats sometimes make for perfect photos.
-So, if you want to avoid taking a boat trip, you can also see many of the sculptures on a walk along the canals.
-Visitors are equally enthusiastic about both routes.
-It is also possible to book a bike tour (see below).
+✅ The advantage of the boats is that you can see a lot without having to walk for miles or freeze in the cold.
+However, the glass windows of the boats are not always ideal for taking good photos.
+So if you don’t want to take a boat trip, you can also see many of the sculptures on a walk along the canals.
+Visitors enjoy both routes equally.
+You can also book bike tours (see below).

 Tours to the Light Festival